obscurename/Rocksmith2014Backup/README.md

 # FAQ

 Q: Why Steam only?
 A: I only have the Steam version.
-If there exists other versions, send me a message on reddit (/u/ecaep42) and tell me where the save files are located for other versions.

 Q: Any chances of it working for anything other than Steam?
 A: If you made an insane setup for Rocksmith 2014 that is identical to the way Steam saves the game's save files, it might.
 Otherwise, don't count on it.
+If you want to help, open an issue and tell me where the save files are located for other versions.
+However, if they are located at the root of the game, I know they are there.
+I have not found a good method for detecting them automatically.

 Q: Will it work for <future update>?
 A: If they change how the save is managed, it will need to be patched, otherwise it should work without updating, as it bases itself on directory-based backups, meaning it copies the directory the save is located in to the directory where you store the backups at.